Detailed Answer

 Key Steps to Force a Partition Sale

-• File a Complaint for Partition in Superior Court if the demand is refused or ignored.
+- File a petition for partition before the clerk of superior court if the demand is refused or ignored.

-• Attend the court hearing; request appointment of three commissioners if dividing the land on the ground isn’t feasible.
+- Attend the hearing; request appointment of three commissioners if dividing the land on the ground isn’t feasible.

 Facing a non-cooperative co-owner can stall your inheritance and tie up valuable assets.
 A partition action puts the process in the court’s hands and assures a fair sale.
 Our attorneys at Pierce Law Group know the ins and outs of North Carolina partition statutes.
 We help heirs move quickly from conflict to cash distribution.